What is a (nipple blister) AKA, Bleb?

 Luckily we have a breastfeeding clinic nearby once a week, which happened to be this morning, so I went straight there.
 The advisor told me it was a bleb.
 With her guidance I washed my hands and used my nails to puncture it - I had to do this twice as the skin was in kind of two 'layers'.
-Once punctured the milk began to drain out immediately.
+The milk blister popped when punctured and the milk began to drain out immediately.

 I put my baby on the breast, and he did the rest!
 The hard areas cleared straight away and the breast almost felt back to normal.

 It's now night time and my nipple is still a bit sore but it's obvious the problem has been sorted.
 A huge relief as it was very unpleasant.
 Just hoping it doesn't happen again now."